waveform80/picamera/docs/fov.rst

 6. Above these components is the VPU; this is the general purpose component in the GPU running VCOS (ThreadX), and it is this that configures and controls the other components in response to messages from VCHI.
+Currently the most complete documentation of the VPU is available from the `videocoreiv repository`_.

 Feedback loops
 --------------